 As you can see a successful video marketing strategy requires a lot of thought, but by trying different video formats, choosing the right channels, optimising the videos and measuring their performance you can quickly increase your visibility and be seen as an expert in your area of specialisation.

-If you’re looking for help and guidance in leveraging the power of video to position yourself as an industry expert so your prospects chase you, instead of the other way around, click here to book a 20 minute discovery call to explore the best way to get started.
+If you’re looking for help and guidance in leveraging the power of video to position yourself as an industry expert so your prospects chase you, instead of the other way around, contact us on firstname.lastname@example.org to explore the best way to get started.

 One of the biggest challenges business owners and professionals face is how to position themselves as an authority among their ideal prospects so their products and services attract customers instead of being perceived as pushy salespersons.